SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 	self fetchNextBytecode
 ```

-This is a first version because the interpreter may use the values of other global variable such as the argument count.
+This is a first version because the interpreter may use the values of other global variables such as the argument count.
 We will refine this definition later.

 Now we declare that the bytecode 246 is defined by `sendStaticLiteralMethod`